 2. Ceilings and walls

 Water stains on the ceiling are usually one of the first signs of leaks in the roof.
-Try to find the source and monitor possible bulges on both the wall and ceiling.
+Try to find the source and monitor possible bulges on the wall and ceiling.
 Determining the source could be difficult so it’s a good idea to consult a roof maintenance expert if you’re unsure.

 3. Check your gutters

 Gutters protect your home by preventing mould from growing on the roof and the build-up of other moisture that can cause damage.
-Take a walk around the perimeter of your home to check that they are all tightly fitted as loose gutters can become a problem.
+Take a walk around the perimeter of your home to check that the gutters are all tightly fitted as loose gutters can become a problem.
 Inspect the top of the gutters for any blockages and ensure that water flows down the spouts and doesn’t interfere with the foundation or any other parts of the building.

 4. Fascia boards on gutters